 Yes, a charity can have paid employees.
 A charity that has employees should note that charitable tax exemption does not relieve it of its obligations as an employer to operate the P.A.Y.E. system for its employees.
 Officers/Directors/Trustees of the charity are prohibited from being employed by or in receipt of any remuneration from the charity.

 No. There is no general VAT exemption for charities.
-However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in information leaflet: CHY10 - Explanatory leaflet on Value-Added Tax in the case of Charities (PDF,48KB) available on our website.
+However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in information leaflet: VAT and Charities.

 Bodies granted charitable tax exemption by the Revenue Commissioners are issued with a Charity (CHY) Number.
 In certain instances it may be sufficient for a body just to quote their CHY number and a tax clearance certificate would not be a requirement.

-An applicant with charitable tax exemption who has secured a Public Sector Contract or requires tax clearance in connection with an application for the renewal of an Excise Licence or certain other licences (including authorisation required under the Consumer Credit Act 1995 and the Criminal Justice Legal Aid (Tax Clearance Regulations 1999) should apply on form TC1 Application for Tax Clearance Certificate form (PDF, 258KB) for a general tax clearance certificate.
+An applicant with charitable tax exemption who has secured a Public Sector Contract or requires tax clearance in connection with an application for the renewal of an Excise Licence or certain other licences (including authorisation required under the Consumer Credit Act 1995 and the Criminal Justice Legal Aid (Tax Clearance Regulations 1999) should apply through the eTC system.

 No. However, a charity must adhere to the conditions attaching to that exemption and is subject to review by Charities Section.